RajendraDesale/CustomCamera/README.md

 # CustomCamera

-1. Import this project as a module in your Project.
+1. Import above Library as a module in your Project.

 2. use below code for calling camera activity.